-The model fit of the random effect model for the food dimension CO2 emissions is again a reasonable model.
-As the results in Table 1 show the random effect model is of better fit to the data than a fixed effect model.
+The model fit of the random effect model for the food dimension CO2 emissions is on the other hand a reasonable model.
+As the results in Table 1 show, the random effect model is of better fit to the data than a fixed effect model.
 A comparison with both null models (see Table 2) confirms that the random effect model is indeed of good fit.
 Accounting for the treatments thus indeed increases the predictive power of the model for food CO2 emissions.
-On the other hand, it is less clear in the case of the food dimension, which of the two treatment has the strongest effect on behavioural change in terms of reducing CO2 emissions (see Figure 11).
+But, it is less clear in this case, which of the two treatments has the strongest effect on behavioural change in terms of reducing CO2 emissions (see Figure 13).

-Already the paired t-test suggested that if the treatments had any effect on environmental behaviour over the short period of data collection, then it was in the electricity dimension.
+The paired t-tests discussed above suggested that if the treatments had any effect on environmental behaviour over the short period of data collection, then it was in the electricity dimension.
 This is further supported by the results of the repeated measures ANOVA, that shows a significant treatment effect (Analysis of Deviance Chi-Square 7.75, p = 0.005 for treatment), which was not the case for the two previous dimensions transport and food.
 The model fit of the random effect model for the electricity dimension CO2 emissions is satisfactory.
-As the results in Table 1 show the random effect model is of better fit to the data than a fixed effect model.
+As the results in Table 1 show, the random effect model is of better fit to the data than a fixed effect model.
 A comparison with both null models (see Table 2) confirms that the random effect model is indeed of good fit.
 Accounting for the treatments thus indeed increases the predictive power of the model for electricity CO2 emissions considerably.
-And as Figure 13 and the Least Square Means analyses show, the social monitoring treatment has a stronger and more consistent effect on behavioural change in terms of electricity-base CO2 emissions reductions comparing to behavioural targeting treatment.
+And as Figure 15 and the Least Square Means analyses show, the social monitoring treatment has a stronger and more consistent effect on behavioural change in terms of electricity-based CO2 emissions reductions comparing to behavioural targeting treatment.

-Fig. 12.
-Interaction plot for food dimension shows the natural mean of each treatment\date combination along with the confidence interval of each mean with percentile method.
+Fig. 14.
+Interaction plot for food dimension shows the natural mean of each treatmentdate combination along with the confidence interval of each mean with percentile method.
 Least-Square means for CO2 emissions in the behavioural targeting group were estimated to be 35.08 (se: 4.56, CI: [24.01, 46.15]), for social monitoring 34.44 (se: 4.54, CI: [23.38, 45.50]).

-Fig. 13.
-Interaction plot for electricity dimension shows the natural mean of each treatment\date combination along with the confidence interval of each mean with percentile method.
+Fig. 15.
+Interaction plot for electricity dimension shows the natural mean of each treatmentdate combination along with the confidence interval of each mean with percentile method.
 Least-Square means for CO2 emissions in the behavioural targeting group were estimated to be 31.78 (se: 1.94, CI: [27.06, 36.50]), for social monitoring 24.18 (se: 1.92, CI: [19.50, 28.86]).

 The model fit of the random effect model for the waste dimension CO2 emissions is a sensible model.
-As the results in Table 1 show the random effect model is of better fit to the data than a fixed effect model.
+As the results in Table 1 show, the random effect model is of better fit to the data than a fixed effect model.
 A comparison with both null models (see Table 2) confirms that the random effect model is indeed of good fit.
 Accounting for the treatments thus indeed increases the predictive power of the model for waste CO2 emissions.
-On the other hand, it is less clear in the case of the waste dimension as was already the case in the food dimension, which of the two treatments has the strongest effect on behavioural change in terms of reducing CO2 emissions (see Figure 14).
+On the other hand, similarly to the food dimension, it is less clear in this case, which of the two treatments has the strongest effect on behavioural change in terms of reducing CO2 emissions (see Figure 16).
 There is hardly any difference between the two treatments.